BryanWilhite/Blog/presentation/entry/2013/2013-06-19-sager-np6165-unboxing.md

 <
 /td><td>

 “If you feel comfortable, Try this, 1st unplug all the power remove the AC Adapter and the Battery.
-And open the bottom cover (see attachment picture) and unplug the CMOS-Battery’s wire (red &amp; black crop by Green Color) for like 15sec.
+And open the bottom cover (see attachment picture) and unplug the CMOS-Battery’s wire (red & black crop by Green Color) for like 15sec.
 Then reconnect it back the wire then everything ACA and the Big Battery.
 See that will help.”
 <
 /td></tr></table>